 How to make a personalized map gift

-- Firstly, I chose my maps.
+Step 1: Firstly, I chose my maps.
 For the Bergen map, I used a road map I had for Norway.
-As I didn’t want to ruin the original map I simply photocopied the relevant bit of the roadmap.
-Photocopying maps as a good idea especially if you want to reduce or enlarge your map.
+As I didn’t want to ruin the original map, I photocopied the relevant bit of the roadmap.
+Photocopying maps is a good idea, especially if you want to reduce or enlarge your map.

-- Next using a heart-shaped punch, I punched out a heart of the bit of the map I was interested in.
-If you don’t have a heart punch you can simply draw around a template and cut out your heart shapes.
+Step 2: Next, using a heart-shaped punch, I punched out a heart of the bit of the map I was interested in.
+You can draw around a template and cut out your heart shapes if you don’t have a heart punch.

-- I folded each heart in the half and cut down the middle.
-Then using a glue stick I stuck one half of each heart on the background paper of the photo frame.
+Step 3: Next, I folded each heart in the half and cut down the middle.
+Then using a glue stick, I stuck one half of each heart on the background paper of the photo frame.

 Painting the Ikea Ribba Frame

-I did originally make this as a gift for my hubby for his desk but as I really like how it’s turned out I’ll suggest we keep it in the dining room.
+I originally made this as a gift for my hubby for his desk, but as I like how it’s turned out, I suggest we keep it in the dining room.